ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 and dispensing eyewear, less than half have formal

-It's time for Opticians to get hands-on, tactile training in
+It's time for Opticians to get hands-on-the-patient training

 humanize the dispensing of prescription eyewear,